sagemath/trac_to_gh/Issue 9059.md

 # Issue 9059: some shortcuts for "is_H-free" tests

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9059

 Original creator: ncohen